JeremyVsquared/ISLR/evaluation_metrics.md

 # Evaluation Metrics

+We need reliable means of evaluating our models after they have been trained.
+This effort can prove difficult as not every performance metric is appropriate to apply to every situation.

 ## Sensitivity & Specifity

 _Sensitivity_ is the calculation of the correct prediction of a true positive.

 $$sensitivity = \frac{true\ positives}{true\ positives + false\ negatives}$$

-_Specifity_ is the calculation of the correct prediction of true negatives.
+_Specificity_ is the calculation of the correct prediction of true negatives.

 $$specificity = \frac{true\ negatives}{true\ negatives + false\ positives}$$